maheshmarri/sinatraApp/README.md

 		The approach I selected to use AWS for deploying the application for simplicity, repeatable deployments for the infrastructure as code and deploy the application quickly.
-I have used the AWS Cloud formation template for infrastructure/configuration as a code for creating the VM and configuring the security and open the required ports for the application to access.
-Shell script also written as code to deploy the application and required ruby and bundler packages ,application will be running automatically after successful completion of the cloudformaiton stack creation.
+I have used the AWS Cloud formation template for infrastructure/configuration as a code for creating the VM , configuring security and open the required ports for the application to access.
+Shell script also written as code to deploy the application and required ruby and bundler packages to be installed as a unit ,application will be running automatically after successful completion of the cloudformaiton stack creation.

 ## How to execute the cloudformation template: